 digital edition on this website

-Nov/Dec issue of Catholic Herald magazine is published; theme is family faith practices
+March-April issue of Catholic Herald magazine is published; theme is Lenten practices

 Bishop Jaime Soto is publisher of the magazine, which is published six times each year and includes moving faith stories and high-quality photography about Catholics in the diocese as well as news and events of the local church.
 Individual faith stories are the cornerstone of Catholic Herald Magazine and columns also explore the Catholic faith and educate about the teachings of the church.
 To donate $15 per year to receive Catholic Herald, call (916) 733-0266.